marcuswangweihow/FBDD/Frag_to_lead/Readme.md

 Generate plots for energy, temperature, and bias potentials.

 > Note: This script is provided as a functional example for HPC submission.
 It **does not contain the novel methodological steps** (probe placement, aLMMD boosting, torsion selection, occupancy mapping) described in steps 1–11, which constitute the core scientific contributions of the workflow.
+The pipeline contains a more updated version of the code found in this script and is not shown here.

 Users must manually set key parameters before launching a job such as: